Web colors: Shorthand hexadecimal form

 This shorthand form reduces the palette to 4,096 colors, equivalent of 12-bit color as opposed to 24-bit color using the whole six-digit form (16,777,216 colors).
 This limitation is sufficient for many text-based documents.

 Converting RGB to hexadecimal

 RGB values are usually given in the 0–255 range; if they are in the 0–1 range, the values are multiplied by 255 before conversion.
 This number divided by sixteen (integer division; ignoring any remainder) gives the first hexadecimal digit (between 0 and F, where the letters A to F represent the numbers 10 to 15.
 See hexadecimal for more details).
 The remainder gives the second hexadecimal digit.
-For instance, the RGB value 201 divides into 12 groups of 16, thus the first digit is C. A remainder of nine gives the hexadecimal number C9.
+For instance, the RGB value 58 (as shown in the previous example of hex triplets) divides into 3 groups of 16, thus the first digit is 3.
+A remainder of ten gives the hexadecimal number 3A.
+Likewise, the RGB value 201 divides into 12 groups of 16, thus the first digit is C. A remainder of nine gives the hexadecimal number C9.
 This process is repeated for each of the three color values.

 Conversion between number bases is a common feature of calculators, including both hand-held models and the software calculators bundled with most modern operating systems.
 Web-based tools specifically for converting color values are also available.